nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Viewing help: `help`

-Opens a new window that contains command usage, and a quick start guide.
+You can use the `help` command to open a new window that contains the command usage, and a quick start guide.
 In the help window, you can access all the command usages using the dropdown menu.

 ![help window](images/helpWindow.png)